PaddlePaddle/book/recognize_digits/README.en.md

 ### Data Definition

-In model configuration, define data reading from `dataprovider` by `define_py_data_sources2`.
+In model configuration, use `define_py_data_sources2` to define reading of data from `dataprovider`.
 If this configuration is used for prediction, data definition is not necessary.

 ```python
  if not is_predict: